ZFITTER 1985-2013: Introduction

-We live with the ZFITTER project for about 30 years now, and ZFITTER is yet in use for a diverse variety of applications, ranging from the global analyses of the LEPEWWG to many graduation papers like e.g. \cite{Mnich:1996hy}.
+We live with the ZFITTER project for about 30 years now, and ZFITTER is yet in use for a diverse variety of applications, ranging from the global analyzes of the LEPEWWG to many graduation papers, habilitations like e.g. \cite{Mnich:1996hy} and PhD theses like \cite{Eberhardt:2013wia}.
 Thirty years are a long term.
-It takes similarly long to prepare final results of big experiments at accelerators as LEP~1 (13 August 1989 - 1995), LEP~2 (1996 - 2 November 2000), HERA (1992-2007).
+It takes similarly long to prepare final results of big experiments at accelerators as LEP~1 (running 13 August 1989 - 1995), LEP~2 (running 1996 - 2 November 2000), HERA (running 1992-2007).
 The final analysis of the LEP~1 data for two-fermion production was published in 2005 \cite{ALEPH:2005ab} by the LEP collaborations and the LEPEWWG, using ZFITTER v.6.42.
 The corresponding enterprise for LEP~2 data was finalized these days \cite{Schael:2013ita}, using ZFITTER v.6.43.

 The big laboratories invented scientific programs for a dedicated long-term preservation of the experimental data, under the label ``ICFA Study Group on Data Preservation and Long Term Analysis in High Energy Physics'' \cite{dphep:2013}.
 One might assume that this is a self-evident issue of any physics collaboration.
 Physics is the science of reproducible observations in Nature and of their explanations/descriptions, and reproducibility deserves storage.
 But long-term storage is an unsolved problem, worth of any (reasonable) effort.
 DESY, as an example, founded in 2009 a ``DESY Data Preservation Project'', mainly focusing on the HERA experiments H1, Hermes, ZEUS \cite{dpdesy:2012}.
 If such effort is justified for data, then it is also needed for the analysis tools, which were used for an extraction of the Model with its few parameters from the raw, or not-so-raw, Data.
 To our knowledge, the Big Labs do not plan to support long-term maintenance of software like ZFITTER.
-We, as authors, theoreticians and phenomenologists, have to mind by ourselves about maintenance of theory/phenomenology software.
+We, as the authors, theoreticians and phenomenologists, have to mind by ourselves about maintenance of theory/phenomenology software.
 Everybody knows that the very details of a data analysis cannot be described by few words.
 But for precision studies they are truly essential.
 Sometimes we say: ``The description of the program is the program itself.''
 This is a helpful statement if ``the program itself'' is preserved over a long term in its state of use.
-ZFITTER did and does a lot to fulfil such a demand.
-See the webpage \url{http://zfitter.com}.
+ZFITTER did and does a lot to fulfill such a demand.
+See the web-page \url{http://zfitter.education}.